 see related article....Achilles tendonitis

-This condition is more of a board question than a medical problem seen in any frequency.
+This condition is more of a board question than a medical problem seen with any frequency.
 The plantaris tendon travels down the back of the leg and runs parallel and medial to the Achilles tendon.
 Its insertion is into the posterior aspect of calcaneus in the same area that the Achilles tendon attaches.

 I mention it because on rare occasions there can be an inflammation of the plantaris tendon and it is mistaken for Achilles tendonitis.